jnfran92/kotcoin-mvi/README.md

-Android Application MVC-based and written all in Kotlin for retrieving 10 most capitalized Crypto-currencies from [CoinMarketCap](https://coinmarketcap.com/api) (Note: a free API Key is needed).
+Android Application MVC-based and written all in Kotlin for retrieving 10 most capitalized Crypto-currencies from [CoinMarketCap](https://coinmarketcap.com/api) API (Note: a free API Key is needed).

 ## Requirements